Rutherfords Punting

 Tour experience

-Your punting tour will start and finish in the same location and is always arranged as a round trip.
-If you would like to go one way on a tour you’ll need to take a private tour and the finish point will need to be arranged in advance with the relevant University of Cambridge landowners.
+Our standard punting tours will start and finish in the same location and are always arranged as a round trip.
+If you would like to go one way on a tour, you'll need to take a private tour, and the finish point will need to be arranged in advance with the relevant University of Cambridge landowners.

 HOW LONG IS A CAMBRIDGE PUNTING TOUR?